piclas-framework/piclas/doc/userguide/030_features_models.md

 ## Magnetic Background Field (superB) \label{sec:superB}

 Certain application cases allow the utilization of a constant magnetic background field.
-The magnetic field resulting from certain types of coils and permanent magnets can be calculated during the initialization within PICLas or with the standalone tool **superB** (see Section \ref{sec:compileroptions} for compilation), which can be used to solely create a .h5 file that contains the B-field data via
+The magnetic field resulting from certain types of coils and permanent magnets can be calculated during the initialization within PICLas or with the standalone tool **superB** (visit Section \ref{sec:compileroptions} for compilation), which can be used to solely create a .h5 file that contains the B-field data via

     superB parameter_superB.ini